-This report including the opinion, has been prepared for and only for the Company's members as a body in accordance with Section 34 of the Auditors and Statutory Audits of Annual and Consolidated Accounts Law of 2009 and for no other purpose.
-We do not, in giving this opinion, accept or assume responsibility for any other person to whose knowledge this report may come to.
+This report, including the opinion, has been prepared for and only for the Company's members as a body in accordance with Section 34 of the Auditors and Statutory Audits of Annual and Consolidated Accounts Law of 2009 and for no other purpose.
+We do not, in giving this opinion, accept or assume responsibility for any other purpose or to any other person to whose knowledge this report may come to.

-Maria A. Papacosta Certified Public Accountant and Registered
+Maria A. Papacosta

+Certified Public Accountant and Registered Auditor